 All concentrations of the BSEN curriculum include the following:

 - A set of core engineering concentration courses

-- A set of mathematics and science courses that support the engineering discipline
+- A set of mathematics and science courses supporting the engineering discipline

-- A set of general education courses that provide the foundation to understand the role and responsibility of an engineer in society, and in a global environment
+- A set of general education courses providing the foundation to understand the role and responsibility of an engineer in society, and in a global environment

 BSEN curriculum total credit hours for all concentration tracks: